tibs/beyond-spellchecking-talk/slides.rst

 Written in reStructuredText_, converted to PDF using rst2pdf_

 |cc-attr-sharealike| This slideshow is released under a
-`Creative Commons Attribution-ShareAlike 4.0 International License`_.
+`Creative Commons Attribution-ShareAlike 4.0 International License`_

 .. image:: images/qr_beyond_spellchecking.png
     :align: right